newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit.md

   * If the truck, trailer, and load (including any overhang) exceed 10 feet in width, 70 feet in length, or weigh over 80,000 pounds

-  * If the combination vehicle meets the size rules for a Code 23 Overdimensional Trailer Permit, but you do not have the permit
+  * If the combination vehicle meets the size rules for a `Code 23 Overdimensional Trailer Permit|code-23-overdimensional-trailer-permit`, but you do not have the permit
 issuingAgency: NJ Department of Transportation
 callToActionText: Apply for My Code 23 OS/OW Permit
 callToActionLink: https://nj.gotpermits.com/njpass#!